-As Q1 2011 draws to a close the Greater Springfield industrial marketplace exhibits increase in activity
+Doug Macmillan is optimistic as the Greater Springfield industrial marketplace exhibits increase in activity in Q2 2011

-March 24, 2011 - Spotlights
+May 12, 2011 - Spotlights

-As the first quarter of 2011 draws to a close, Greater Springfield's industrial market place exhibits a tepid, but measurable increase in market activity.
+Greater Springfield's industrial marketplace exhibits a tepid, but measurable increase in market activity in Q2 of 2011.

 With continued signs of improvement in the regional and national economy Greater Springfield has begun to experience a decline in the number of additions to the inventory and a possible leveling of market decline.